projectara/greybus-spec/source/bridged_phy.rst

 Table :num:`table-uart-receive-data-request` defines the Greybus UART receive data request.
-The request contains the size of the data to be received, and the data bytes to be received.
+The request contains the size of the data to be received, associated line-status flags, and the data bytes to be received.
+Every receive-data-request message must have a size field >= 1, with firmware inserting a NUL byte as necessary when reporting a break event.
+Note that overrun is special in that it is not associated with any particular character.

 .. figtable::
     :nofig: